beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 ## Wrap up

-So, now you know you hopefully know how to use higher-order functions and the benefits of them.
+So, now you hopefully know how to use higher-order functions, and the benefits of them.
 If you're already using them - great, use them and use them more.
 If not, go out into the world throwing and returning functions everywhere!
 Fingers crossed, you might not have to write a single `for` loop ever again!